 Site Server: The site server is the computer on which you install Configuration Manager 2007 or 2012, and it hosts services required for Configuration Manager.

 Site System: A site system is any computer running a supported version of Microsoft Windows or a shared folder that hosts one or more site system roles.

 Site System Role: A site system role is a function required to be able to use Configuration Manager 2007 or to use a feature of Configuration Manager.

-Q. What is Difference between Native mode and mixed mode?
+63. What is the Difference between Native mode and mixed-mode?

-Mixed Mode: Does not require a PKI deployment, so it has no external dependencies.
+Mixed Mode: It does not require a PKI deployment, so it has no external dependencies.
 Supports clients running SMS 2003.
 Supports WINS for the means by which clients locate their default management point if Active Directory and DNS cannot be used.